Pavi-Palaniappan/Intro-to-Java/README.md

 average = (double)total/n; //total cast to doule ensure real division is used

 *Note:* Casting a floating-point number to an integer simply truncated the number (round down)

+## Final Variables
+A *final variable* or *user-defind constant* indentified by the keyword `final`, is a quantity whose value will not change

+`final double TAX_RATE = 0.08;`

+- Constaint identifiers are, by convention, capitlized
+- `final` variable can be declared without initializing immdiately